joeyw/octodoctotron/README.md

 ## Hacking on octodoctotron

+Two parts ruby to one part javascript.
+The data for octodoctotron is extracted directly from the Octokit.rb source code.
 Ruby 2.0.0 is being used.
+The javascript part is a simple chrome extension that uses the data we extract to inject the names of Octokit methods and the links to their docs.

 Clone the project then run:

 	script/bootstrap

-To run tests run:
+Tests are included for the ruby parts.
+They test directly against the code of the latest Octokit gem.
+Run them with:

 	script/test

-To build run:
+The build command will extract the doc data from Octokit.rb and compile that into the chrome extension.
+To build simple run:

 	script/build